Documentation Index

 Note

-In this section, we will briefly introduce how to set up the access environment.
-For more information on setting up the access environment, see the following guide.
+This section provides a brief overview of how to set up the access environment.
+For more information on setting up the access environment, see the following guide:

 Set public IP

-4. Select the target server, enter a memo, and then click the [Next] button.
+4. Select the target server, enter a memo, and click [Next].

-To get the admin (root) password required for accessing the application server after setting up the public IP, follow these steps:
+To get the admin (root) password required for accessing the application server after setting up the public IP:

-2. Click the [Manage servers and change settings] button, and then click the Get admin password menu.
+2. Click [Server Management and Settings] and click the Check administrator password menu.

 3. Enter the authentication key generated while creating the server.